anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-prefix-trees.md

 Remember to uncomment the `insert` loop in `main` and make sure that your code runs.
 Note that you can't really see if it worked yet though.

 ## Exercise 3
+Think about, but don't worry about implementing yet: how would you instead do this implementation recursively?
+What would you need to change?

+## Exercise 4
-Now implement `search` iteratively.
+Now implement `search` *iteratively*.
 You'll want a very similar structure to `insert`.

 Test out your code so far and make sure that everything is working as expected!

-## Exercise 4
-Think about, but don't worry about implementing yet: how would you instead do this implementation recursively?
-What would you need to change?

 Upload your completed lab to Moodle for an extra engagement credit.